 In 1953 Kent gave up the Ford franchise and bought a Cadillac franchise after the previous franchise holder was convicted of income tax evasion.
-The previous dealership had been selling about three hundred Cadillacs a year.
+The previous dealership, located at 712 West 7th Street, had been selling about three hundred Cadillacs a year.
 Kent soon was selling fourteen hundred a year.

 Frank Kent became a Cadillac dealer just as tailfins were becoming all the rage.
 This ad from October 1953 shows the modest tailfins of the new 1954 models.
 (The Le Mans was a concept car, but the production models had the same modest tailfins.)
 General Motors design chief Harley Earl is credited with introducing tailfins on cars with the 1948 Cadillac.
 Earl took his inspiration from the twin tail booms of the Lockheed P-38 fighter plane.

 “Motordom’s New Measurement” indeed!
 Designer Harley Earl retired in 1958 after designing the garage-busting “King Fin Caddie” of 1959.
 A 1959 Eldorado is 225 inches (18.75 feet) long.
 In 1959 a new Eldorado cost about $7,400 ($60,000 today).
 Only about 2,300 were made.